pkuwwt/my_reading_notes/frontend/vuejs.md

 ![](https://image-static.segmentfault.com/288/540/2885406330-5adfe896c01b0_articlex)

-Initially， Vue.js will setup getters/setters for items in `$data`, and then collect all the referred item during the rendering.
+Initially, Vue.js will setup getters/setters for items in `$data`, and then collect all the referred item during the rendering.
 If any of the watched items is changed, it will trigger an update.

 ## References